 So you find yourself in this situation, what do you do?

-2. Understand the basic law.
+- Understand the basic law.
 While real estate professionals are not lawyers, we do have a basic understanding of contract law and fair housing laws.
-Not having an understanding of such can get you into trouble, like the homeowner I mentioned earlier that accepted two offers on a property.
+Not having an understanding of such can get you into trouble, like the homeowner I mentioned earlier who accepted two offers on a property.
 He ultimately was sued by both parties, because he signed a legal and binding agreement to sell his house.
 One house but two buyers.

-3. Know the process so you can keep the process moving along.
+- Know the process so you can keep the process moving along.

 One last tip.
 A verbal contract is legal but it is not enforceable.
-This where a lot goes wrong.
+This is where a lot goes wrong.
 One party has one idea and the other party has another idea.
 Miscommunication.
-So what does this mean.
+So what does this mean?
 You can verbally agree on anything but if it comes down to a judge deciding they cannot enforce a verbal contract.
 Get it in writing.

 _______________________________________________________________